mahmoudyusof/mahmoudyusof.github.io/articles/scikit-learn-pipelines.md

     - Use Standard Scaling

 As you may see, each family of features has its own unique way of getting processed.
 Let's create a Pipeline for each family.
-We can do so by using the [sklearn.pipeline.Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) Object
+We can do so by using the <a class="mdlink" href="https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html">sklearn.pipeline.Pipeline</a> Object

 ```python
 from sklearn.pipeline import Pipeline